fentybit/git_and_github/05_working_with_branches.md

 ```

 <strong>Switching Branches</strong><br />
-Once you have created a new branch, use `git switch <branch-name>` to <a href="https://git-scm.com/docs/git-switch">switch</a> to it.
-The HEAD will now switch to this selected branch.
+Once you have created a new branch, use `git switch <branch-name>` to switch to it.
+The HEAD will now switch to this selected branch.<br />
+<a href="https://git-scm.com/docs/git-switch">Git Switch Documentation</a>

 ## Another Option: Git Checkout vs. Git Switch

 <strong>Another way of switching??</strong><br />
-Historically, we used `git checkout <branch-name>` to switch branches. <a href="https://git-scm.com/docs/git-checkout">This still works.</a> The `checkout` command does a million additional things, so the decision was made to add a standalone switch command which is much simpler.
+Historically, we used `git checkout <branch-name>` to switch branches.
+This still works.
+The `checkout` command does a million additional things, so the decision was made to add a standalone switch command which is much simpler.
 You will see older tutorials and docs using checkout rather than switch.
-Both now work.
+Both now work.<br />
+<a href="https://git-scm.com/docs/git-checkout">Git Switch Documentation</a><br />

 ```
 git checkout <branch-name>